andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 #### Standard Models

-A number of standard models are included, designed for a specific use case, as described in this table:
+A number of standard models are provided, each designed for a specific use case.
+The following table illustrates the standard models' class hierarchy:

 |Class Name                             |Description                                    |
 |:--------------------------------------|:----------------------------------------------|